dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                     the value specified in -t option will be used to determine application/dicom+xml or application/dicom+json.
                                     If -t option is absent as well then application/dicom+xml will be used by default.
-    -f,--file <arg>                 specify the file containing the metadata in XML format.
+    -f,--file <arg>                 specify the file containing the metadata (in XML format).
     -h,--help                       display this help and exit
     -m <[seq/]attr=value>           specify metadata attributes. attr can be specified by keyword or tag value (in hex),